Cornish Gardens and Historic Houses

 The award winning Lost Gardens of Heligan extend to some eighty acres of “superb pleasure grounds” together with a magnificent complex of walled gardens and a huge, productive vegetable garden, all fast returning to their former glory.
 Lying at the heart of one of the most mysterious estates in England, Heligan, the former seat of the Tremayne family, is now the site of the largest garden restoration in Europe.
 It has an extraordinary plant collection together with a range of exotic glasshouses, working buildings, romantic structures and designed landscapes.

 • Access – Wheelchair access maps provided.
-Accessible toilets.
+Accessible toilets, and a Changing Places toilet with tracked hoist and adult changing bench.
 Accessible parking.
 Induction loop; large print information.

 T 01726 845100 SN PL26 6EN W www.heligan.com